kevi8991/kevi8991.github.io/_posts/travelogue/2017-12-16-paris-in-four-days.md

 <figure>
   <img src="/images/travelogue/paris-in-four-days/000043330015.jpg" alt="image">
   <figcaption>One of the dozens of tunnels in Châtelet - Les Halles Station.
-The transit system in Paris is so, so good; but we got lost very, very frequently.</figcaption>
+The transit system in Paris is so, so good; but we got lost very, very frequently.
+Shot on CineStill 800T.</figcaption>
 </figure>

 Finishing off the day--and the trip, I suppose--was the [Paris Philharmonic](https://philharmoniedeparis.fr/en)!
 They were playing [Grieg's Peer Gynt and Mendelssohn's Die Erste Walpurgisnacht](https://philharmoniedeparis.fr/en/activity/concert-symphonique/17796-orchestre-de-paris-hengelbrock?date=1510425000) with a staggeringly large ensemble.
 Hengelbrock led all 150 instrumentalists and 200 choristers beautifully, and I also thoroughly appreciated the sound of the space itself.
 You can read a little more about it [here](https://marshallmarcus.wordpress.com/2015/01/14/ce-soir-nous-sommes-tous-la-philharmonie/), if you fancy.